rubbokate/Music-Generator/README.md

 *acceptance criteria*
-GIVEN i am using a website to find music
+GIVEN I am using a website to find music
-WHEN i type in a genre and hit search
+WHEN I type in an artist and hit search
-THEN i am presented a new genre
+THEN I am presented a new playlist
-WHEN its displayed
+WHEN It's displayed
-THEN im showed
+THEN I'm showed
-WHEN i click on the thumbnail
+WHEN I click on the thumbnail
-THEN im able to listen to the music
+THEN I'm able to listen to the music
-WHEN i search a genre again
+WHEN I search an artist again
-THEN im prestend again with a new genre
+THEN I'm presented with a new playlist